-Drug Discovery: From Bench to Bedside The objective of this course is to provide an overview of the making of a small-molecule drug.
-The topics include the identification of a drug target, bioassay or the making of a small-holecule drug.
+Drug Discovery: From Bench to Bedside

+The objective of this course is to provide an overview of the making of a small-molecule drug.
 The topics include the identification of a drug target, bioassay development, structural biology, rational drug design and development, intellectual property protection as well as FDA regulations on new drug clinical trials.
 Term: 5